Get a Library Card

 How do I apply for a card?

 Bring photo identification and proof of address to either Talbot County Free Library branch.
-A driver's license or Maryland MVA ID would satisfy both requirements, or call the library at 410-822-1626 to inquire about other acceptable forms of identification.
+A current driver's license or Maryland MVA ID would satisfy both requirements, or call the library at 410-822-1626 to inquire about other acceptable forms of identification.
 Application forms are available to be filled out at the Circulation Desk in either branch.
 Children under 18 years of age will need the signature of a parent or guardian willing to accept responsibility for library materials to be borrowed in order to apply for a standard library card.

 What if I lose my card or forget to bring it with me?